Israeli occupation of the West Bank: Israeli security concerns

 A concern for security in Israel has been said to "vastly exceed the norm for other Western countries".
 Israel's military-industrial sector, which by the early 1980s employed a quarter of all industrial workers with 28% of GNP devoted to defense expenditures, became the fastest growing sector of the economy after 1967.
 It came to extend its activities beyond issues of defense, spilling over into the administration and settlement of the occupied territories.

 The occupation has, according to some Israeli researchers, produced an ethos of conflict of which perceived security concerns, at times perplexing to outsiders, are a central feature.
 Although security is a fundamental Israeli preoccupation, the state has never formalized an official national security policy or doctrine.
 Before June 1967, the Israeli cabinet did not regard the West Bank as having a "vital security value".
-Before the war ended, the IDF's research department under Shlomo Gazit drew up a proposal to pullback almost completely from the West Bank and Gaza in exchange for a peace treaty, since, they concluded, there was no need for retaining any territory on security grounds.
+Before the war ended, the IDF's research department under Shlomo Gazit drew up a proposal to pull back from the West Bank and Gaza almost completely in exchange for a peace treaty, since, they concluded, there was no need for retaining any territory on security grounds.
 The document was ignored.
-It was in the wake of the conquest, that secure defensible borders became a keynote of Israel's foreign policy.
+It was in the wake of the conquest that secure, defensible borders became a keynote of Israel's foreign policy.

 Four schools of thought came to dominate the question of the acquired territories.
 Two were closely linked to strategic questions of security.
 The territorialist approach, associated with Yigal Allon's Allon Plan (1967–1970), would have annexed all of the West Bank south of Jerusalem and the lowland border along the Jordan River, and excluded areas closer to the pre-1967 border, which had a high density of Palestinians.
-The functionalist view, associated with Moshe Dayan and later Simon Peres, foresaw setting up 5 army bases along the Jordan ridges, which also left the Palestinians in between with a degree of autonomy, though constrained to accept the presence of Israelis among them.
-From 1968 to 1977 Labour governments facilitated a number of settlements designed to form a bulwark against the threat of future mass tank assaults from Jordan and Iraq.
+The functionalist view, associated with Moshe Dayan and later Simon Peres, foresaw setting up five army bases along the Jordan ridges, which also left the Palestinians in between with a degree of autonomy, though constrained to accept the presence of Israelis among them.
+From 1968 to 1977 Labor governments facilitated a number of settlements designed to form a bulwark against the threat of future mass tank assaults from Jordan and Iraq.